ibm-cloud-docs/devsecops/devsecops-release-notes.md

 - **Customizable finish stage** - Modified the last stage of the pipeline to run always irrespective of pipeline status, and added ability to have a customizable step in the last stage for the use of housekeeping in case of a pipeline failure.
 For more information, see [Custom finish stages](/docs/devsecops?topic=devsecops-cd-devsecops-pipelines-custom-customize).

-- **Added new pipeline to perform inventory PR validation** - A new pipeline has been created to seperate out inventory PR validation in CD toolchain.
+- **Added new pipeline to perform inventory PR validation** - A new pipeline has been created to separate inventory PR validation in CD toolchain.
 For more information, see [How to opt-in into promotion validation?](/docs/devsecops?topic=devsecops-cd-devsecops-promotion-pipeline#cd-devsecops-promotion-validation-pipeline-opt-in)

 - **Auto remediation of vulnerabilities using CRA in CC Pipeline** - Added ability to auto remediate vulnerabilities using CRA.
 For more information, see [Automatically remediating vulnerabilities](/docs/devsecops?topic=devsecops-cd-devsecops-cra-scans#cd-devsecops-auto-remediate)